Murder of Tommaso Onofri: Investigations

-The investigations were complicated by the continuing lack of evidence from the kidnappers (despite the fact that the Prosecutor's Office had issued 250 orders for telephone and environmental interceptions) and by the difficulty in identifying a possible motive.
+The investigations were complicated by the continuing lack of evidence from the kidnappers, despite the fact that the Prosecutor's Office had issued 250 orders for telephone and environmental interceptions, and by the difficulty in identifying a possible motive.
 In fact, in the previous months, some robberies had taken place in the area around Casalbaroncolo, but apart from the theft and the assault on the homeowners, none of them had gone as far as such a brazen act as kidnapping a child.
-Moreover, apart from the 150 euros spontaneously handed over by Paola Pellinghelli, no other valuables had been stolen from the farmhouse.
-However, the Onofris were not well-off, they had recently taken out a mortgage to purchase the property in Casalbaroncolo and it seemed unlikely that anyone would ask them for a ransom, if not for the mistaken belief that their work at the Post Office (in particular that of their father Paolo, who was director of the Parma Sud Montebello post office) put them in a position to draw on the funds of the postal institution.
+Moreover, apart from the 150 euros spontaneously handed over by Paola Pellinghelli, no other valuables had been stolen from the farmhouse; however, the Onofris were not well-off, they had recently taken out a mortgage to purchase the property in Casalbaroncolo and it seemed unlikely that anyone would ask them for a ransom, if not for the mistaken belief that their work at the Post Office (in particular that of their father Paolo, who was director of the Parma Sud Montebello post office) put them in a position to draw on the funds of the postal institution.
 The police actually received some requests for money, but none of them were found to be truthful.
-Further critical issues arose from media pressure: on 8 March the magistrates following the case had to ask for three days of silence in the press.
+Further critical issues arose from media pressure: on 8 March, the magistrates following the case had to ask for three days of silence in the press.
 This was done to avoid misdirection, such as the one that occurred when the Rai 3 programme Chi l'ha visto? received a false report of the discovery on the riverbed of clothes and medicines mendaciously identified as belonging to the child.

 A revengeful action was also hypothesized, with reference to alleged conflicts with colleagues at the workplace, to a robbery perpetrated in 2001 in the post office where Paola Pellinghelli worked.
 Another hypothesis was even linked to the previous marriage of Paolo Onofri, which had ended in 1993 and from which a son was born.
 It emerged that his ex-wife had been having an affair with an inmate in the Vigevano prison that was suspected of voluntary homicide and this aroused some investigative interest.
 The investigators also evaluated other clues, such as a footprint left in the mud near the farmhouse and the disappearance of the family dog, which occurred two days before the kidnapping.
-None of these elements, however, led to concrete results.
+None of these elements led to concrete results.
 As for the pet dog, it was found not far from Casalbaroncolo on 22 March.